Ford will speed shift to SUVs to boost profit, shares

-DEARBORN, Mich.
-(Reuters) - Ford Motor Co (F.N) executives on Thursday disclosed ambitious plans to shift the struggling automaker’s product portfolio from passenger cars to SUVs, add more hybrid and pure electric vehicles, and reduce development and manufacturing costs - moves aimed at boosting Ford’s profit and share price.
+DEARBORN, Mich., March 15 (Reuters) - Ford Motor Co executives on Thursday disclosed ambitious plans to shift the struggling automaker’s product portfolio from passenger cars to SUVs, add more hybrid and pure electric vehicles, and reduce development and manufacturing costs - moves aimed at boosting Ford’s profit and share price.

 At a media briefing near the company’s headquarters, Chief Executive Jim Hackett said Ford’s previously stated margin target of 8 percent “now has upside.”
 But company executives targeted 2020 as when the overhaul of its product lineup and engineering systems will fully take hold.

-Ford shares were up 0.8 percent at $11.11 on Thursday afternoon, reversing an earlier decline.
+Ford shares were down 0.5 percent at $10.97 early on Thursday afternoon.

-Ford is overhauling itself for the second time in a decade at a time when rivals, including General Motors Co (GM.N), are telling investors they are ready now to move aggressively into new, technology-driven markets such as robo-taxi services and electric vehicles.
-GM said on Thursday it will invest $100 million in two suburban Detroit factories to begin commercial production of self-driving versions of Chevrolet Bolt electric cars for use as robo-taxis.

 Jim Farley, Ford’s president of global markets, said the automaker plans to shift $7 billion of investment to sport utility vehicles from cars, and by 2020 field a North American lineup of eight SUVs, including one high-performance electric model and five with hybrid powertrains.